jaegertracing/jaeger/docker-compose/monitor/README.md

 The motivation for providing this environment is to allow developers to either test Jaeger UI or their own applications against jaeger-query's metrics query API, as well as a quick and simple way for users to bring up the entire stack required to visualize RED metrics from simulated traces (or their own).

-This environment consists four backend components:
+This environment consists the following backend components:

 - [MicroSim](https://github.com/yurishkuro/microsim): a program to simulate traces.
 - [Jaeger All-in-one](https://www.jaegertracing.io/docs/1.24/getting-started/#all-in-one): the full Jaeger stack in a single container image.
 - [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/): vendor agnostic integration layer for traces and metrics.
 Its main role in this particular development environment is to receive Jaeger spans, forward these spans untouched to Jaeger All-in-one while simultaneously aggregating metrics out of this span data.
 To learn more about span metrics aggregation, please refer to the [spanmetrics processor documentation](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/spanmetricsprocessor).
 - [Prometheus](https://prometheus.io/): a metrics collection and query engine, used to scrape metrics computed by OpenTelemetry Collector, and presents an API for Jaeger All-in-one to query these metrics.
+- [Grafana](https://grafana.com/): a metrics visualization, analytics & monitoring solution supporting multiple metrics databases.

 The following diagram illustrates the relationship between these components: